 After the 100th performance in January 1983, a contract was signed with 41 Music, Bert Vegter's label.

 The recordings of the first and only single “What A Fool” were made in 1983 in the Bullet Sound Studios in Nederhorst den Berg and in the Sound-Push studios in Blaricum with producer Tjeerd van Zanen and technician Ockie Huysdens.
 DJ's saw hitparade potential and the Loony's got traction.
 Vara TV programme "Je ziet maar", Radio Veronica as well as Popkrant radio invited them to play.
-For the flip side of their single the band had a picture (see above) made by well-know (Artis-t and Playboy) photographer Govert de Roos.
-The Volkskrant newspaper interviewed the band for the occasion - read the article (in English) here.
+For the flip side of their single the band had a picture (see above) made by well-know (Music stars- and Playboy) photographer Govert de Roos.
+The Volkskrant newspaper interviewed the band for the occasion in 1983 - read the article (in English) here.

 How it can be done shows is shown by eight-man formation Spot The Loony with a crystal-clear produced (Musper can learn something from that) cheerful ska-tinged song, which is sung in both Dutch and English.
 Clear horn section, steady rhythm section - 1983 Muziek krant Oor review of "What A Fool"